-State: Mississippi Agency Citation(s) Groups Covered Α. ndatory Coverage - Categorically Needy and Other Required scial Groups (Continued) The State applies more restrictive eligibility standards than those under SSI and part or all of the amount of the benefit that caused SSI/SSP ineligibility and subsequent increases are deducted when determining the amount of countable income for categorically needy eligibility.
-1902(a)(10) 1905(b) and 24.
-Qualified Medicare Beneficiaries 1905(p) and 1860D-14(a)(3)(D) of the Act a.
+State: Mississippi Agency Citation(s) Groups Covered Λ. ndatory Coverage - Categorically Needy and Other Required cial Groups (Continued) The State applies more restrictive eligibility standards than those under SSI and part or all of the amount of the benefit that caused SSI/SSP ineligibility and subsequent increases are deducted when determining the amount of countable income for categorically needy eligibility.
+1902(a)(10) 1905(p) and 24.
+Qualified Medicare Beneficiaries 1860D-14(a of the Act a.
 Who are entitled to hospital insurance benefits under Medicare Part A, (but not pursuant to an enrollment under section 1818A of the Act); Whose income does not exceed 100 percent of the Federal poverty level; and c.
 Whose resources do not exceed three times the SSI resource limit, adjusted annually by the increase in the consumer price index.
 (Medical assistance for this group is limited to Medicare cost-sharing as defined in item 3.2 of this plan.)
 1902(a)(10) 25.
-Qualified Disabled and Working Individuals 1905(p)(3)(A) 1905(p) and 1860D-14(a)(3 of the Act ł a.
-Who are entitled to hospital insurance benefits under Medicare Part A under section 1818A of the Act; (), UIC / LUL b.
+Qualified Disabled and Working Individuals 1905(p)(3)(A)(i).
+1905(p) and 1860D-14(a)(3)(D) of the Act Who are entitled to hospital insurance benefits under Medicare Part A under section 1818A of the Act; b.
 Whose income does not exceed 200 percent of the Federal poverty level; and